Pa-Auk Forest Monastery

-The Pa-Auk Forest Monastery, known in Burmese as the Pa-Auk Tawya, is a Theravāda monastery in the village of Pa-Auk in Mawlamyine, Mon State.
-Situated in a tropical forest along the Dawna Range.
+The Pa-Auk Forest Monastery, known in Burmese as the Pa-Auk Tawya, is a Theravāda monastery in the village of Pa-Auk in Mawlamyine, Mon State, Myanmar.
+It is situated in a tropical forest along the Dawna Range.
 It is the main monastery complex and meditation centre of the Pa-Auk Group, Pa-Auk Society, or Pa-Auk Foundation that comprises over 40 branches and associate centres in Myanmar and various countries.
 The Most Ven.
 Bhaddanta Āciṇṇa has been its abbot since 1981, succeeding the Ven.
 Phelhtaw Sayadaw Aggapañña at the latter's request.

 The monastery provides an ideal setting for the long-term practice of meditation.
 The number of residents varies seasonally from approximately 1,500 to 2,500 during festive periods.
 This includes more than 300 foreign monks, nuns and lay practitioners, originating from over 20 countries.